ZettelGeist/zettelgeist/docs/tutorialA.md

 - Now let's download it to your computer so we can soon make it into a zettel for research processing.

-- Click "File>Download as" and select "Plain Text (.txt)"
+- Click "File>Download as" and select "Plain Text (.txt)".
+If you are using Word or another resident editor, just save the file as "Gatsby-Note.yaml".
+[See instructions below about saving notes with ".yaml" extension.]

 - Immediately, it will save to your computer (into the directory set by your browser for downloads -- usually Downloads).